khatrisid/Interview_Questions/README.rst

               // t is a reference
               Test t = new Test(5);

-              // Reference is passed and a copy of reference
-              // is created in change()
+              // Reference is passed and a copy of the reference is created in change() change(t);
-              change(t);

               // New value of x is printed